Revisiting transverse momentum broadening in dense QCD media: Relevance for phenomenology at current and future colliders

 The results for Pb+Pb collisions at LHC energies are shown in Fig.~\ref{fig:lhc-results}.
-Regarding the large-$\k$ region, the inability of the leading order term to capture the behavior of both GW and HTL models becomes apparent in the top panel.
-In contrast, LO+NLO and LO+NLO+NNLO deliver a distribution identical to the GW result up to 1\% degree of accuracy for $|\k|\!>\!15$~GeV.
+Regarding the large-$k_\perp$ region, the inability of the leading order term to capture the behavior of both GW and HTL models becomes apparent in the top panel.
+In contrast, the (0)+(1) and (0)+(1)+(2) contributions deliver a distribution identical to the GW result up to 5\% degree of accuracy for $k_\perp>\!20$~GeV.
 This statement also applies to HTL because the difference among these models is negligible in this region, as shown in the middle panel.
-The infrared sector, $|\k|\!<\!1$~GeV is in quantitative agreement with Fig.~\ref{fig:gw-htl} given that the hard scale, $\hat q_0L\!=\!4.8$~GeV$^2$, coincides.
-Around the peak of the distribution, the disagreement between LO+NLO+NNLO with GW is of the order of 15\%.
+In the infrared sector, $k_\perp<1$~GeV, we observe deviations of order $20 \%$ which can be improved with higher order terms, although this sector's contribution to physical observables is typically negligible.
+Around the peak of the distribution, the disagreement between (0)+(1)+(2) order with GW is of the order of 20\%.
 This result could be improved by adding higher order terms in Moli\`ere's expansion (see \eqn{eq:expli_cP_series}).

 Turning to RHIC energies, similar features to those at LHC are observed at large transverse momentum as shown in Fig.~\ref{fig:rhic-results}.
-An important remark concerning the small-$\k$ sector is the increment of the GW vs. HTL disparity with respect to the LHC case, despite probing a smaller $m_D$, see Table~\ref{table:nonlin}.
+An important remark concerning the small-$k_\perp$ sector is a slight increment of the GW vs. HTL disparity with respect to the LHC case, despite probing a smaller $m_D$, see Tab.~\ref{table:nonlin}.
 The underlying reason is that the value of $m_D$ has to be sufficiently separated from the hard scale in the problem.
-That is the larger the value of the ratio $Q_{s0}/m_D$ is, the smaller the sensitivity to the infrared, model-dependent contributions.
-Indeed, this ratio is a 60\% bigger at LHC than RHIC, thus explaining the mild differences between GW and HTL for these two experiments.
+That is, the larger the value of the ratio $Q_{s0}/m_D$ is, the smaller the sensitivity to the infrared, model-dependent contributions.
+Indeed, this ratio is 20\% bigger at LHC than RHIC, thus explaining the mild differences between GW and HTL for these two experiments.